 No gas is being supplied

 If there is no gas supply to your furnace, there will be no heat.
 Your furnace needs a consistent supply of gas to the burners to heat the air.
 But if the gas supply is off or weak, your pilot light won’t be able to light or stay lit, meaning you’ll have no heated air in your home.

 The solution: First of all, ensure that the gas valve is turned on (make sure the valve lever is parallel/in line with the gas supply pipe).
 If your gas is on and you’re still feeling cold air coming from your vents, it’s time to call a pro.
 DO NOT try to work with the gas supply in your home.
 Call a professional.

-If you are having trouble with your furnace and need a furnace repair, we are the trusted furnace repair professionals in Waynesboro, VA.
-Book your furnace repair here
+If you have any other questions regarding your furnace blowing cold air or are having any other trouble with your furnace, we are the trusted professionals in Waynesboro, VA.
+Book your furnace repair here.